Leyanet Gonzalez, MD, MBA

 Knowing whether the path to pain medicine is right for you is both a personal and professional decision.
 To determine if it is the correct path, one should engage in activities related to pain medicine, such as rotations and research.

-Career options after fellowship?
+Career options after fellowship

-Academic or community positions are available after fellowship completion.
+Academic and community positions are available after fellowship completion.
 For those in academic settings, research in pain medicine is integral to the specialty.
 From a previous study on graduates in the specialty, large portions either engage in academic or community practice with a small minority engaging in additional fellowships.
-In addition to the recent federal government declaration of the opioid epidemic as a public health emergency, pain medicine specialists are especially needed to help set mindful and effective policies that can help direct future government policies.
+In addition to the federal government declaration of the opioid epidemic as a public health emergency, pain medicine specialists are especially needed to help set mindful and effective policies that can help direct future government policies.

 Splitting time between different departments

-Splitting time between two departments is program and funding dependent.
-One could theoretically work within the same intuition or per-diem in an Emergency Department and part-time in a community pain clinic.
+Splitting time between two departments is program- and funding-dependent.
+One could theoretically work within the same intuition or per-diem in an emergency department and part-time in a community pain clinic.

 Academic vs. community positions